-An evening of wine and art with the creators of the award-winning series "Buffalo Soldier."
-On exhibition will be a collection of beautifully cinematic photographs examining the history of the Black American Warrior.
-See their unique perspective on the Civil War, the World Wars, the Civil Rights Movement, and even the present day.
-Be sure to take this opportunity to experience the work and hear from the artist in person!
+On exhibition was a collection of cinematic photographs examining the history of the Black American Warrior, including their perspective on the Civil War, the World Wars, the Civil Rights Movement, and more.

-Your donation helps to expand the scope of this series by funding future installments.
+Your donations and print orders help to expand the scope of this series by funding future installments.
 There is still a lot of ground left to cover in the history of our soldiers and I need your help to TELL THEIR STORIES!
 Click here for more info.

 As a passionate history enthusiast, I was always disappointed with the treatment of Black American stories.
 Military men throughout the nation’s past are heralded as heroes, but I seldom found people like me to be included among them.
 Undeterred, I took the initiative to seek out their stories.